 It’s hard to be that person that has to support everyone else because a loved one with addiction isn’t helping.
 When you are at this point, what can you do?
 You can reach out to get help from a drug and alcohol rehab center here in Oregon.

 Reach Out to Your Loved One as the Next Step

 Once you know that your loved one with addiction has treatment options available to them in Oregon, you can then confront them about their need to get help.
 To do this, discuss what’s happening and what you’re feeling.
 Also, focus on the facts.
 What have they done that has changed your relationship?
 What makes it difficult for you to trust them any longer?

-You also need to consider the steps you need to take to get them into help.
+You also need to consider the steps you need to take to get them help.

 Start the Healing by Calling Crestview Recovery Today

 If you have a loved one with addiction, you know the toll that this disease can have on a person and a whole family.
 While it is challenging, you can overcome this disease by working together.
 Our team at Crestview Recovery can provide you with the tools and resources to help you right here in Oregon.
-To learn how to get help, connect with us online, or call 866.262.0531 now.
+To learn how to get help with how alcohol addiction affects families, connect with us online, or call 866.262.0531 now.